 KVM refers to "keyboard, video, mouse."
 As the name suggests, it allows the control of multiple computers or devices via a single keyboard, mouse, and monitor.
-Data centers that pile up rack servers need these switches for easier access, especially when these servers are installed at different heights.
+Data centres that pile up rack servers need these switches for easier access, especially when these servers are installed at different heights.
 Using a single button on KVM, the administrator can control the changes from one server to another.

 A few of these switches are meant for local use where they can control the nearby servers and computers from the same or different rooms and floors.
 IP KVM switches provide IP-based access remotely, which requires a steady internet connection for managing the devices.
 It helps the user eliminate the expenses of each computer's dedicated mouse, keyboard, and monitor.
-In simple terms, it enables data centers to manage space without compromising with functionalities of the systems.
+In simple terms, it enables data centres to manage space without compromising with functionalities of the systems.